What is a carry trade in forex?

 How interest rates work in forex

-Rollover rates are executed at 5pm ET because the New York trading session is usually seen as the last, with the Sydney session ‘opening’ the next day.
-The forex market is open 24 hours a day, 5 days a week, closing at 4pm ET on Friday and opening again at 5pm ET.
+Rollover rates are executed at 10pm GMT because the New York trading session is usually seen as the last, with the Sydney session ‘opening’ the next day.
+The forex market is open 24 hours a day, 5 days a week, closing at 9pm GMT on Friday and opening again on Sunday at 10pm GMT.
 To account for the closed days, Wednesday’s rollover rate is tripled.

 The best currency pair for carry trades involve currency pairs with a high-interest rate base currency and low interest rate secondary currency.
 In this case, the secondary currencies are most important.